EDUCATIONAL GAMES FOR MARKETING

 Market Opportunity Analysis

-Run MOA and plan how to profitably serve up to 3 segments in the evolving, dynamic market.
+Run MOA and create a strategy to profitably serve up to 5 segments in the evolving, dynamic market.

-Analyze highlights of key market data, then create new bicycles for the targeted segments from a core set of components.
+Analyze broad market data, then create bicycles for the targeted segments from a wide set of components.
+Invest in R&D to gain a competitive edge.

 Set prices based on pricing survey data and production costs.
 Learn to adjust prices to stay competitive.

-Craft targeted messages from among a select set of ad claims.
+Craft targeted messages from among a broad set of ad claims.
 Then devise an ad placement strategy across media types and geographic markets.

 Sales & Distribution

-Open stores in up to 4 markets based on market potential and available resources.
+Open stores in up to 12 markets based on market potential and available resources.
 Hire and train sales staff to develop demand.
+Utilize brand promotions and sales force incentives.

-Manage resources in dynamic market conditions based on ROI and profitability reports.
+Manage resources based upon ROI, projected sales, and profitability reports.

-Explore strategic marketing in a dynamic and evolving market.
+Master strategic marketing by continuously refining the firm’s strategy in a dynamic and evolving market.

 Explore this simulation with a quick demo.